 Steep Point and Edel Land

-In 1697 the Dutch seafarer William de Vlamingh named the most westerly point of the Australian mainland “Steyle Hock”, or Steep Point in English, when he anchored off the limestone cliffs near the southern tip of Dirk Hartog Island.
+Steep Point is the most westerly point of Australia.
+It is situated in the proposed Edel Land National Park which extends from Steep Point to just south of False Entrance and encompasses much of Belefin Prong.
+It was named “Steyle Hock” (Steep Point in English) in 1697 by the Dutch seafarer William de Vlamingh when he anchored off the cliffs near the southern tip of Dirk Hartog Island.
 Today Steep Point is a popular ‘get away from it all’ destination, particularly for fishers chasing some of the best shore-based game fishing in Australia.

 Facilities are very basic with pit toilets at the Steep Point and Shelter Bay camping areas.
 You will therefore need to be self-sufficient and take your rubbish out with you.
+Remember to take lots of water and fuel in with you, the closest place for amenities is the overlander roadhouse (181km from Steep Point) or Denham!
 Pets are not allowed at Steep Point and Edel Land.
 For details see our Pets in Parks section.

 Fires are not permitted, as explained here.

 For all other regulations consult your permit conditions here.